Is LLC a Corporation: Everything You Need to Know

 “Is LLC a corporation?” is a common question, but there are in fact significant differences between Corporations and Limited Liability Companies (LLCs).
 6 min read

-Is LLC a Corporation?
+3. Why is an LLC NOT a Corporation?

 “Is LLC a corporation?” is a common question, but there are in fact significant differences between Corporations and Limited Liability Companies (LLCs).
 There are advantages and disadvantages to both; in some cases a business is better off being incorporated, and in others a business does better as an LLC.
 Business owners need to understand the differences between the two.